swansong/angular-style-guide/README.md

 Private variables that won't change are constants.
 Name them as such (eg: CONTSTANT_NAME).

-*Don't* use _functionName notation to denote a private function.
-A private function is just one that isn't bound to "this" and therefore isn't exposed outside of the parent function.
+*Don't* use underscore notation (ie: _functionName) to denote a private function.
+A private function is just one that isn't bound to "this" and therefore isn't exposed outside of the parent function, so just name it and invoke it normally.
 Binding a function to "this" happens *before* any function implementation details, so all the public functions should be readily visible up at the top of an object.

 If you need to unit test a private function and simply testing the public functions that use the private function is insufficient, expose it through a "utils" object attached to "this":